-In this subsection we investigate the asymptotic properties of $\hat{V}_n^{\alpha}$ under the null $H_0$ when the dimension $p$ of covariates may be much larger than the sample size $n$.
-For this, we further introduce some notions.
+In this subsection, we investigate the asymptotic properties of $\hat{V}_n^{\alpha}$ under the null $H_0$ when the covariate dimension $p$ may be much larger than the sample size $n$.
+For this, we further introduce some notion.
 A random variable $Z \in \mathbb{R}$ is called sub-Weibull of order $\tau > 0$, if